ethpandaops/cbt/README.md

 ### Key Validation Features

 - **Pull-through validation**: Workers always verify dependencies at execution time, not just at scheduling
-- **Two-phase external validation**: For external models, CBT checks both data bounds AND actual data existence to handle sparse datasets
 - **Lag handling**: External models with `lag` configured have their max boundary adjusted during validation to ignore recent, potentially incomplete data
 - **Coverage tracking**: The admin table tracks all completed intervals, enabling precise dependency validation
 - **Automatic retry**: Failed validations are automatically retried on the next schedule cycle
-- **Cascade triggering**: When a model completes, all dependent models are immediately checked for processing
+- **Cascade triggering**: When a model completes, all dependent models are immediately (within 5 seconds) checked for processing

 This validation system ensures that:
 1. No model processes data before its dependencies are ready
-2. Sparse or missing data in external sources is properly detected
-3. Processing can automatically resume when dependencies become available
+1. Processing can automatically resume when dependencies become available
-4. Data consistency is maintained even in distributed environments
+1. Data consistency is maintained even in distributed environments

 ## License